1 Corinthians Chapter 5 Summary

 2. What is the significance of the specific situation in this chapter being something "not even tolerated by the Gentiles" (HCSB)?
 How does this specific sin tarnish the witness of the church to the broader Corinthian community?

-3. What is the expectation of holiness for believers in regards to sexual ethic?
-Why is it important to have a Biblical worldview of sex?
+3. What is the expectation of holiness for believers in regard to sexual ethics?
+Why is it important to have a biblical worldview of sex?

 4. Paul recommending the church to turn over the sinner to Satan for the destruction of his flesh seems overly harsh.
 Why do you think Scripture takes sexual purity so seriously?
 And why does Paul deal with it so swiftly in this letter?